amoh-godwin/Python-gui-book/Layouts_fixed.md

     ColumnLayout {
         anchors.fill: parent // Make the layout fill the window
-        spacing: 0 // No space between rectangles
+        spacing: 0 // No spacing between Rectangles

         Rectangle {
-            Layout.fillWidth: true     // This item takes the full width of the layout.
+            Layout.fillWidth: true     // This will take full width.
-            Layout.preferredHeight: 50 // It has a fixed preferred height.
+            Layout.preferredHeight: 50 // It has a fixed height.
             color: "darkgrey"
         }
         Rectangle {
-            Layout.fillWidth: true     // This item also takes the full width.
+            Layout.fillWidth: true
-            Layout.fillHeight: true    // It expands to take all remaining vertical space.
+            // It expands to take all remaining vertical space.
+            Layout.fillHeight: true
             color: "dodgerblue"
         }
     }